openlegend/core-rules/core/SRD.md

 Weapon attacks always target evasion.

-Supernatural attacks are more open-ended and often require the GM to decide the type of defense targeted using the following guidelines:
+Extraordinary attacks are more open-ended and often require the GM to decide the type of defense targeted using the following guidelines:

 - **Toughness** is used to defend against attacks that require bodily endurance, health, or sturdiness, such as poison and necrotic energy.
 - **Evasion** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame or a magical wall of blades.